 We are at the beginning of the end of Jesus ministry on earth.
 It is the turning point of history and of the relationship between God and Man, and a fulfillment, of sorts, of Simeon’s prayer of praise in the temple so long ago.
 There is so much here—what makes for greatness, the foretelling of … More Luke 22: The Beginning

 We get closer to Bethlehem as Christmas Day draws near, and Jesus is getting closer to Jerusalem.
 In reading through today’s chapter, we can see some of what is on his heart and mind.
-As he passes through Jericho, Jesus looks up at a man sitting on a sycamore tree, obviously watching Jesus and his … More Luke 19: The Seeker
+As he passes through Jericho, Jesus looks up at a man sitting on a branch of a sycamore tree, obviously watching … More Luke 19: The Seeker

 There’s something about the red words that draws me in—and this chapter is all in red.
 It’s Jesus talking.
 All red, that is, except for the usual prelude setting the scene, telling us the actors.
 Telling us who is listening and learning, and who is listening but not learning a thing.
 The tax collectors and … More Luke 15: Priceless

 It was fascinating to read this chapter’s account of a dinner party where Jesus is breaking bread, along with other guests, at the home of a Pharisee.
 Did you love as much as I did that the first thing Jesus did when he got there was heal a man with edema—-on the sabbath, yet again.
 Here, once again, the kingdom of … More Luke 14: The Counsel and the Cost

 This chapter starts with the heading “The Calling of the First Disciples”.
 Until now, Jesus traveled and ministered alone (which, oddly, I hadn’t noticed before today).
 Some of the men he eventually called might have been in the crowds that were constantly searching him out “to hear the word of God”.
 Certainly, living in or … More Luke 5: The Beginning